Ingestion Pipeline

 With the clean derivatives generated, we invoke our multimodal LLM architecture to construct the Search Engine indexing.

-1. Vision Analysis & Formatting (Rekognition & Claude) Any asset possessing a physical image derivative (Photos, Document Posters, Video Posters) is pushed to AWS Rekognition.
-This executes bounded-box inference scaling for facial recognition and moderation constraints.
-We simultaneously pass the proxy to Amazon's Claude 3 Haiku module to read and summarize the visual context natively.
+1. Vision Analysis & Formatting (Rekognition & Anthropic Claude) Any asset possessing a physical image derivative (Photos, Document Posters, Video Posters) is pushed to AWS Rekognition.
+This executes bounded-box inference scaling for facial recognition and, if explicitly enabled in the upload configuration, content safety/moderation checks.
+We simultaneously pass the proxy to the Anthropic Claude module to read and summarize the visual context natively.

-• Documents & Transcripts: The resulting text (or document text) is then forwarded to Claude 4.6 Sonnet to cleanly summarize the massive multi-page payloads into actionable paragraphs.
+- Documents & Transcripts: The resulting text (or document text) is then forwarded to Anthropic Claude to cleanly summarize the massive multi-page payloads into actionable paragraphs.

 Phase 4: Persistence